Openovate/reactus/README.md

  - `app.get('/api/product/:id', async(req, res) => {})` - For `localhost:3000/api/product/2`;
  Example of a mock API call handing dynamic URL parameters.

-`engine.render(view, response, props)` - renders a registered view where the following parameters are accepted.
+`engine.render(response, view, props, pageProps, page)` - renders a registered view where the following parameters are accepted.

+ - `response` - The response object
  - `view` - The client side path where the registered view is located
-- `response` - The response object
  - `props` - The data object to pass as `props` to the component
+ - `pageProps` - The data object to pass as `props` to the page component
+ - `page` - Incase you want to a different page component on runtime

 ##### 2.1.8.
 Add Scripts to Package Configuration